German nationals urged to leave Ukraine | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The foreign ministry asked German nationals to leave due to "the massive movements of Russian military near the Ukrainian border."
+Germany has closed its Donetsk consulate and asked nationals to leave Ukraine unless their presence is strictly required.
 The US and a number of European countries have also urged their citizens to leave.

 Germany's Foreign Ministry advised its citizens to leave Ukraine on Saturday after it said conflict in the region "cannot be excluded" while fears remain that Russia plans to invade its neighbor.